Jonas Brothers: The 3D Concert Experience: Home media

-The film was included as part of the release catalogue for the launch of the Disney+ streaming platform in November 2019, along with Hannah Montana and Miley Cyrus: Best of Both Worlds Concert.
-However, the film was not released in 3D and was renamed Jonas Brothers: The Concert Experience, much like the non-Blu-ray release of the concert film.
+The film was included as part of the release catalog for the launch of the Disney+ streaming platform in November 2019, along with Hannah Montana and Miley Cyrus: Best of Both Worlds Concert, however, both films were not released in 3D.
+The film was renamed Jonas Brothers: The Concert Experience, much like the US DVD release of the concert film.